sticop/MIDIScaleDetector/Documentation/USER_GUIDE.md

 #### Loading in Ableton Live

 1. Create a MIDI track
-2. In MIDI Effects, add "MIDI Scale Detector"
+2. In MIDI Effects, add "MIDI Xplorer"
 3. The plugin will appear in the device chain
 4. Load a MIDI file or play live MIDI